 If you do not comply with ASAP the court can find you guilty of the marijuana charge.
 If it is a first offense you can be sentenced up to 30 days in jail.
 Completing ASAP and the first offender classes give you an opportunity to have the charge dismissed.
 You may want to let the Court know why you...Read more »

 I took cough medicine and condoms, but admitted to it.
 I'll have a court date and everything but I'm more worried about my future than anything.
-I'm a ab honor roll student with high expectations in my life, I was gonna go to a 4 year college then move up to an even better 4 year college hoping to...
+I'm a ab honor roll student with high expectations in my life, I was gonna go to a 4 year college then move up to an even better 4 year...
 Read more »

 You want to talk to an experienced criminal defense attorney so that he/she can present all of those facts to the Judge.
 If the Court sees that you are a good kid and are working hard to have a positive future they may be lenient on you because you chose to take responsibility for your actions.
 A...Read more »